judywawira/KenyaDataWorks/README.md

     pip install -r requirements.txt

+You also need to install captools.
+Since its not listed in PyPI yet, it needs to be manually installed

+    git clone git@github.com:Captricity/captools.git
+    cd captools
+    python setup.py install

 Once the dependencies are installed, you need to define some of the API keys used to access the external APIs for Captricity, Google and box.net.
 First copy local_settings.py.example: